 Overview & Contact Info

-I am a Ph.D. candidate in the Department of Ecology and Evolutionary Biology at the University of Toronto.
-I am primarily interested in using a deep-time perspective to understand trends in biodiversity and community structure, and the responses of those communities (and the taxa within them) to climate/habitat change.
-My current research focuses on the use of stable isotope analyses and microsite relative-abundance diversity measures to elucidate some of these patterns in vertebrate communities of the Late Cretaceous of Alberta and their modern analogues in southern Louisiana.
+I am a palaeontologist currently based at the University of Toronto / Royal Ontario Museum.
+I am primarily interested in applying a deep-time perspective to testing questions relating to biodiversity and community structure, and the responses of ecosystems to climate/habitat change.
+My doctoral research focused on the use of stable isotope analyses and relative-abundance diversity measures to elucidate some of these patterns in vertebrate communities of the Late Cretaceous of Alberta and their modern analogues in southern Louisiana.

-In addition to my doctoral research, I am also interested in geometric morphometrics and its use in identifying intra- and inter-specific morphological variation, vertebrate osteohistology and its use in assessing growth and development, biostratigraphy and faunal turnovers, and quantitative evaluations of paleontological methods and hypotheses.
+In addition to my doctoral research, I am involved in research on geometric morphometrics and its use in naming species and identifying intra- and inter-specific morphological variation, vertebrate osteohistology and its use in assessing growth and development, biostratigraphy and faunal turnovers, and other quantitative evaluations of palaeontological methods and hypotheses.

 I can be contacted at thomas.cullen[at]mail.utoronto.ca

 I maintain a Twitter account for science outreach & communication (@cullen_thomas)